 It still felt strange even after several repetitions.
 The name was both familiar yet subtly wrong at the same time.
 Worst of all, it was my own.
 At least according to the student ID card in my hand, that is.
-I threw the piece of plastic onto the pile of related papers and documents and sighed as I wrung another glassful of cold water out of my wet hair with the fluffy blue towel draped over my shoulders.
+I threw the piece of plastic onto the pile of related papers and documents and sighed as I wrung another glassful of cold water out of my wet hair using the fluffy blue towel draped over my shoulders.

 So I did just that.
 First I proceeded to explore the entire house (after getting a dry set of undergarments, of course) and made a number of discoveries.

-Discovery number one: It was a relatively spacious family home with two floors, three bedrooms, a living room, a pretty big kitchen and the already explored bathroom.
-There was also a garage, but I couldn’t find the keys for it so I couldn’t say whether it contained any vehicles or not.
+Discovery number one: It was a relatively spacious family home with two floors, three bedrooms, a living room, a pretty big kitchen, and the already explored bathroom.
+There was also a garage, but I couldn't find the keys for it so I couldn't say whether it contained any vehicles or not.

 Discovery number two: I was completely alone in the house.
-I didn’t even need to check the rooms to conclude that, as there was no way anyone would have ignored my incoherent screaming, but I did so anyway just to be thorough.
-I couldn’t find any signs of anyone living here aside me.
-The other bedrooms beside my own were also furnished and the beds were set, once again giving a certain high class hotel vibe to the place, but there were no actual signs of habitation.
+I didn't even need to check the rooms to conclude that, as there was no way anyone would have ignored my incoherent screaming, but I did so anyway just to be thorough.
+I couldn't find any signs of anyone living here aside from me.
+The other bedrooms besides my own were also furnished and the beds were set, once again giving a certain high-class hotel vibe to the place, but there were no actual signs of habitation.
 On a side-note, I found a couple of enframed photographs in the living room, but none of them showed any actual people.
 In fact, they looked like stock photos someone found on Google and then slapped them into some fancy frames that were lying around.